Forgiveness. What an amazing word. What an honorable act. What an indescribable sensation when once we receive it and too, when we dispense it.

-Our good friend Webster defines “Forgive” as – To pardon an offense or offender.
-To grant pardon for or remission of an offense; To cease to feel resentment against.
+Webster defines “Forgive” as: To pardon an offense or offender.
+To cease to feel resentment against.
 Synonyms include, absolve; excuse; exonerate; exculpate.

-Also mixed in with the word “forgive” is “forgiveness”.
-Words associated with it are: Mercy; Charity; Compassion.
+Closely associated with the word “forgive” is “forgiveness”.
+Which suggests words like: Mercy; Charity; and Compassion.

 I’ve struggled a long time with these words.
-You see, when the very organization that is supposed to teach you the meanings behind these words refuses to protect you.
-Even goes so far as to take aim and target you as being a bad person.
-When, in fact, you are the victim of childhood sexual abuse at the hands of a minister.
-It becomes increasingly difficult to find any forgiveness for those who allowed it to happen, for those that covered it up, for those that protected the abuser instead of the innocent child, and especially the one who raped, molested and sexually assaulted you.
+The reason is simple but tragic.
+When the very organization that is supposed to teach you the meanings behind these words refuses to protect you.
+When they even go so far as to take aim and target you as being the person at fault.
+When in truth, you are not only NOT to blame, but you are the victim of childhood sexual abuse at the hands of a minister.

-I give lectures and presentations to civic and religious groups, to parent organizations, even to small groups of couples wanting to know how to better protect their children from sexual predators.
+I give lectures and presentations to civic and religious groups, even to small groups of couples wanting to know how to better protect their children from sexual predators.
 And you want to know the single most asked question I get?
-I don’t mean it’s asked a little more often than not, I’m telling you I get this question more than all other questions combined.
-I’m asked, “have you forgiven your abuser?”
+I don’t mean it’s asked occasionally, I’m telling you I get this question more than all other questions combined.
+They ask, “have you forgiven your abuser?”

 Now I was forced to face a daunting challenge.
 You see, my dilemma is this.
 My spiritual background is Protestant.
-And within that Protestant faith was a teaching that we were to forgive as we are forgiven.
+Specifically, I was raised in a fundamentalist Christian household.
+And within that faith was a teaching that we were to forgive as we are forgiven.
 So it says right in The Lords Prayer.
 On the flip side was my heart.
 Having been torn apart by a man who has molested, raped and sexually abused an untold number of little boys.
 How do I forgive that?

 So I did something it took me a long time to do after having felt betrayed by the very God that my abuser claimed to represent.
 I spent an awful lot of time in prayer and study.
-I went to every doctrine of various faiths and religious texts I could find having to do with forgiveness.
-And time and time again I saw, forgive as you are forgiven.
-Jesus, Gandhi, no matter the reference, If you don’t forgive, how can you expect to be forgiven?
+I went to the doctrines of every faith and religious text I could find having to do with forgiveness.
+Time and time again I saw, forgive as you are forgiven.
+Jesus, Gandhi, no matter the reference, if you don’t forgive, how can you expect to be forgiven?
 We’re these folks right?
 Was I supposed to forgive this most heinous of crimes perpetrated against myself and all those other little boys?

-In Matthew 6:14-15 it talks about forgiveness.
-And most of this chapter has to do with Jesus explaining to his followers how to do certain things.
-How to pray, fast, etc. And as we read and prayed we began to understand.
+In Matthew 6:14-15 Jesus talks about forgiveness.
+And most of this chapter has to do with Him explaining to his followers how to do certain things.
+How to pray, fast, etc. As Linda and I read, we began to understand.
 Jesus was talking about Christians forgiving other Christians, not about forgiving the unrepentant.

 I was blown away.

-Rather than paraphrasing, I will simply let him explain in his own scholarly, yet layman terms.
+Rather than paraphrasing, I will simply let him explain in his own words.

-And this led me to an even greater insight.
-To those who said, you must forgive to be forgiven, if that were the case, it would mean there are stipulations to my faith.
-A “work or act” I must do.
+This led me to another insight.
+To those who demanded of me, “you must forgive to be forgiven”, if that were the case, it would mean there are stipulations to my faith.
+A work or act I must do.
 And any Protestant who knows their faith, knows we do not come to our faith through works or acts.
 It is by faith alone.

 So not only am I not responsible for forgiving my abuser; until he is repentant, he is incapable of receiving human forgiveness for any transgressions.

-That doesn’t mean we, or rather I, am recused from praying for the faith of this particular person.
-But at least now I have the honest belief that it’s not my job to forgive him.
+That doesn’t mean we, or rather I, am recused from praying for the faith of this person.
+But at least now I have the understanding that it’s not my job to forgive him.
 That’s between God and him.
-And honestly, I don’t believe someone capable of such things wants redemption.
-Not when he’s looked me in the eye, cried crocodile tears saying he didn’t do that anymore, only to find out he was molesting at least two boys when he told me that.
-So he’s a pathological liar, pedophile and God only knows what else.
+And frankly, I don’t believe someone capable of such things wants redemption.
+Not when he’s looked me in the eye, cried crocodile tears saying he “didn’t do that anymore”, only to find out he was molesting at least two boys when he told me that.
+What that tells me is he is not someone seeking redemption, but rather, he’s a pathological liar, pedophile and God only knows what else.

-Ultimately I believe that forgiveness, with regard to the abused, is the most individual of decisions.
+Ultimately, I believe that forgiveness, with regard to the abused, is the most individual of decisions.
 I believe there is more than one way to skin the “forgiveness” cat.
 For some, they find it helpful.
 For me, it’s not necessary.
 I have no need of it for my healing.
 And that’s what it’s all about.
-No matter which way a survivor goes, as long as they find healing and not vengeance or bitterness in it, it’s a positive.
+No matter which way a survivor goes, if they find healing and not vengeance or bitterness in it, it’s a positive.